Meth Testing |

 Second Test or Lab Test:

-If the initial tests indicate the presence of Meth, then in conjunction with the owner we conduct swab testing.
-When necessary, M & M Testing Services uses composite testing either Field or Lab, that is doing a number of tests in each room which gives a better indication of what the levels are in each area.
+If the initial tests indicate the presence of Meth, then we conduct swab testing in conjunction with the owner.
+When necessary, Meth and Mould Testing uses composite testing either Field or Lab, which is doing several tests in each room to better indicate the levels in each area.
 These tests are analysed by an independent laboratory and give more detailed results. |

 Third Test or Sign off test:

-If Meth has been found and you need to carry out Meth decontamination, Healthy Homes Wellington (M & M Testing Services) will retest the property for you after the decontamination experts have finished to ensure any contamination is now below Ministry of Health guidelines.
+If Meth has been found and you need to carry out Meth decontamination, M & M Testing Services will retest the property for you after the decontamination experts have finished ensuring any contamination is now below Ministry of Health guidelines.
 All meth assessments come with photos of where we sampled, explanations of what we found, and recommendations of what to do next if required. |